ummagohil/facial-colour-recog-code/README.md

 # 🙂 Emotional Recognition

-This app using a Hugging Face model which takes the image from the streaming video and maps it to a weight/score that is sent back to the front-end to determine what colour the background should be.
+This app is using a Hugging Face model which takes the image from the streaming video and maps it to a weight/score that is sent back to the front-end to determine what colour the background should be.

 ## 🤗 Hugging Face Model Integration